For 10 years Google has been the default search engine for Firefox users, but that’s all set to change.

 Mozilla’s Chris Beard said the agreement with Google, which has been in place since 2004, “came up for renewal this year, and we took this as an opportunity to review our competitive strategy and explore our options.”

 He said Mozilla had decided to end its practice of having a single global default search provider, choosing instead to adopt “a more local and flexible approach to increase choice and innovation on the Web.”
 With this new strategy in place, Mozilla will make Yandex the default search engine for Firefox users in Russia, and retain Baidu for China-based users, while U.S. users will get Yahoo.

-Beard added that upcoming changes will see Firefox offer more choice in search than any other browser, with 61 search providers pre-installed in Firefox across 88 different language versions.
+Beard added that upcoming changes will see Firefox offer more choice in search than any other browser, with 61 search providers pre-installed in

 100 billion Web searches